Yoti/psp-packer/psp-packer_vsh/readme_vsh.txt

-psp-packer by DAX, vsh support by Yoti
+psp-packer by DAX, vsh prx support by Yoti